Gala Party Benefits KSAT: Easton’s Museum without Walls

 By Susan Heard, 47, College Hill

 I hope more people run the Artful Dash next year—the prizes were awesome!
-And supporting the community and KSAT, which makes our city sparkle even righter, means a lot to me.
+And supporting the community and KSAT, which makes our city sparkle even brighter, means a lot to me.

-Thank you to 2018 Artful Dash Sponsors: Aardvark Sportshop, Easton Main Street, Easton Outdoor Company, Harmony Animal Hospital, Nike, OWowCow Creamery, PA Foot and Ankle, Rutlers Screen Printing, Salon at the Silk, and Walmart!
+Thank you to the 2018 Artful Dash sponsors: Aardvark Sportshop, Easton Main Street, Easton Outdoor Company, Harmony Animal Hospital, Nike, OWowCow Creamery, PA Foot and Ankle, Rutlers Screen Printing, Salon at the Silk, and Walmart.

-Kudos to Run Committee: Lynn Schoof (Chair), Amy Boccadoro, Adam Fairchild, Chrystall Jenkins, Katja Kruppe, and Josh Rea.
+Kudos to the Run Committee: Lynn Schoof (chair), Amy Boccadoro, Adam Fairchild, Chrystall Jenkins, Katja Kruppe, and Josh Rea.

-You can sign up for this year’s Artful Dash scheduled for October 13, 2019, at runsignup.com ◆
+You can sign up for the 2019 Artful Dash scheduled for Oct.
+13 at runsignup.com. ◆

 The updated KSAT Artist and Sculpture Guide and Map, redesigned by Amy Boccadoro, is here!

 Download it on karlstirnerartstrail.org.
-Pick one up at Grand Eastonian, Silk Mill, Genesis Bicycles and wherever Karl Stirner Arts Trail Mix is sold!
-(Check our website for details)
+Pick one up at Grand Eastonian, the Simon Silk Mill, Genesis Bicycles, and wherever Karl Stirner Arts Trail Mix is sold.
+(Visit our website for details.) ◆

 Karl Stirner Arts TRAIL MIX